Skagit Land Trust logo

 Elk can often be seen at hurn field from the scenic pullout off Highway 20.

 Hurn Field Conservation Area is the result of several different parcels that were acquired by Skagit Land Trust.
 The first parcel purchased in March, 1999 was the result of a successful fundraising campaign.
 In 2013 and 2014, additional acres within the Skagit River floodplain were acquired with funding from the Washington State Salmon Recovery Funding Board and match from Seattle City Light.
-Two more parcels were added in 2019, bringing the acreage total to 122 acres.
+Additional parcels were added in 2019 and 2024, bringing the total protected area to 135 acres.

 Ecology